anishjv/cellapp-analysis/README.md

 These correction maps are optional; analysis will progress without them.

 **A note about default analysis parameters:**
 These are set by the **analysis_pars** class.
 If necessary, you can change them to achieve satisfactory results.
-These are stored in the self.defaults object and can be reset as such.
-Some of the tracking parameters can be changed on the fly; refer to the self.tracking function for details.
+The object is stored as self.defaults and can be reset as such.
+Some of the tracking parameters can be changed on the fly; refer to the self.track_centroids function for details.

 The main parameters relate to trackpy configuration: